zdavatz/oddb.org/README.txt

 * to run the Tests you need to do
   * rcov test/suite.rb
   * look at the index.html in the coverage directory

+== LOCAL DOCUMENTATION:

+* To build your local documentation do:
+  * rdoc1.9 --op documentation

 == INSTALL: